mskf3000/Tutorials-and-Cheat-Sheets/Wget.md

 #### Some Wget command parameters.

 - `-A [list/pattern]`: Accept list.
 Basically a comma separated list of filename suffixes to accept.
 For example, `-A jpg,jpeg,png,gif` would grab all image files and `-A mp3` would grab all MP3 files.
 - `-R [list/pattern]`: Reject list.
 The opposite of the accept list.
-Allows a command to reject
+Allows a command to reject a list of items.
 - `-r`: Turn on recursive retrieving.
 - `-l [number]`: Tells the command to go down `[number]` levels; so `-l 2` would be two levels.
 Set it to `-l inf` for infinite recursion.
 - `-nd`: Do not create a hierarchy of directories when retrieving recursively.